theLukaszS/Portfolio/README.md

 The website is designed to be responsive and adapt to different screen sizes, ensuring a seamless user experience across devices, including desktops, laptops, and mobile devices.

 Typewritten Animation
-The website features a typewritten animation in the header section, dynamically displaying text to introduce Łukasz Słaby.
+The website features a typewritten animation in the header section, dynamically displaying text to introduce.

 Skills Section
 The "My Skills" section provides information about Łukasz's skills as a front-end developer, with icons representing different technologies and languages.